eeemarv/eland/README.md

 ```
 will add all subdomains of example.com
 * To import the database of the letsgroup use postgres command psql to log in with your local computer on the postgres server directly.
 Get host, port, username and password from the dsn of DATABASE_URL which you can find with `heroku config`. (or on the Heroku website)
-In eLAS-Heroku all letsgroups are stored as schemas in one database.
+In eLAND all letsgroups are stored as schemas in one database.
 You can import a dump file you made previously with pg_dump with options --no-acl --no-owner (no custom format).
 ```sql
 \i myletsgroupdumpfile.sql